0% complete

 That's the foundation.

-Now send your voice memos + your answers to Jerry.
-Within 48 hours you'll get back your positioning statement, 3 content pillars, 30 topic ideas, a hook bank, and your first month of scripts — all built from your own words.
+Hit the send button below and your answers come straight to Jerry.
+Within 48 hours you'll get back your positioning statement, 3 content pillars, 30 topic ideas, a hook bank, and your first month of scripts.
+All built from your own words.

-Check you have 6 voice memos saved on your phone (one per Part 1–6)
+2. Check you have 6 voice memos on your phone (one per Part 1 to 6) and send them to Jerry via WhatsApp or email.